bahelit/ctrl_plus_revise/README.md

 > [!NOTE]
 > The first time you run the project it will download the required models and may take a few minutes to start.
+>
 > The first request can take a few seconds to respond as the model is loaded into memory.
+The memory is released after a few minutes of inactivity.

 #### Wayland
 Users running Wayland may experience issues with reading the text out of some applications, it is recommended to use Xorg.